wongzy/wongzy.github.io/source/_posts/deep-understanding-of-Android-ActivityManagerService.md

 * invoke startActivityUncheckedLocked to transact this pending request.

-## the half summary of startActivity method
+# the summary of startActivity

-we can use a picture to summarize it:
+* the start of this journey is am, am is important program in Android, we use am start command to start target Activity's launch request.

+* then into ActivityManagerService and ActivityStack those two core class, to launching Activity, the first stage is to find or create ActivityRecord and corresponding TaskRecord.
+The second is to transact Activity launch or switch related job.

+: